Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/_Langflow Commonly Needed - Shortcuts and Workflow.md

 Delete a connection:
-Select the connection, then press Delete
+Select the connection (the noddle or connector), then press Delete
 ![[Pasted image 20250209192929.png]]

 ---